-- Time or cost overruns in the execution of the Bhogapuram airport and any significant increase in equity commitments or other funding support required in other projects. - Any additional outflow in the form of non-core loans and advances or towards fulfilling a contingent liability related to non-airport business post-merger - Significant increase in debt, diluting the valuation-to-debt ratio.
+- Overrunning time or cost in the execution of the Bhogapuram airport and significantly increasing equity commitments or other funding support required in other projects. - Additional outflow in the form of non-core loans and advances or towards fulfilling a contingent liability related to non-airport business post-merger - Significantly increasing debt, diluting the valuation-to-debt ratio.